Vidita Vaidya: Career

 She joined the Department of Biological Sciences, TIFR at the age of 29, in March, 2000, as a principal investigator.
-She has been a Wellcome Trust Overseas Senior Research Fellow and an associate of the Indian Academy of Sciences from 2000-2005.
-Vidita studies the neurocircuits that regulate emotion and how these mechanisms are influenced by life experiences, and antidepressants.
+She has been a Wellcome Trust Overseas Senior Research Fellow and an associate of the Indian Academy of Sciences from 2000 to 2005.
+Vidita studies the neurocircuits that regulate emotion and how they are influenced by life experiences, and antidepressants.
 She also investigates how changes in brain circuits form the basis of psychiatric disorders like depression and how early life experiences contribute to persistent alterations in behaviour.
 One of the focus areas of her research group is the role of the serotonin2A receptor both as a target of serotonergic psychedelics that exert powerful effects on mood-related behavior, and also in how it contributes to shaping the long-lasting consequences of early adversity.
-She was awarded the National Bioscientist Award in 2012, the prestigious Shanti Swarup Bhatnagar Prize in 2015 in the medical sciences category and is a Fellow of the Indian National Science Academy, National Academy of Sciences, India and the Indian Academy of Sciences.
-She received the J.C.
-Bose Fellowship from SERB, Govt. of India in 2021 and the Infosys Prize in Life-Sciences in 2022 [].

 Vidita's research has also been centered around the role of serotonin in shaping neurocircuits of emotion during critical periods of postnatal development and on the mechanism of action of fast acting antidepressant treatments.
 Her lab work is conducted on lab rats and mice.
 Vidita's particular field of interest lies in understanding how individuals develop vulnerability or resilience to stress-associated psychopathology.

-In January 2020, Vidita joined the editorial board of The European Journal of Neuroscience (EJN) as one of a panel of four new senior editors.
-EJN is the official journal of the Federation of European Neuroscience Societies (FENS).